Coco Legrand: Comedy career

 The comedian began professionally in 1970 in Arica, where he showed his first works and immediately stood out for the quality and variety of his characters that he was introducing in routines that led him to be known, each one with a hint of current affairs in agreement at the time.
 Then, he received very positive support from the specialized critics and the public, as well as from the journalist Alfredo Lamadrid, who represented him for several years.

-Coco Legrand moved to Santiago, where he performed in the most varied entertainment venues.
-This is how he identified with youth and with women and men of all ages.
-His monologues, short jokes, "stories" as he calls them, were liked by Moors and Christians; also his unique humorous interpretations of characters "type" or typical of any Chilean social stratum.
+Legrand moved to Santiago, where he performed in a variety of entertainment venues in an effort to identify with people of all ages.
+His monologues, short jokes, "stories" as he calls them, were reportedly liked by diverse audiences.

 His presentations at the now defunct Bim bam bum magazine theater in Santiago were memorable, as were his performances on television and radio.
 The definitive consecration of Coco Legrand came with his remembered presentation at the XIII Viña del Mar International Song Festival, in 1972, with characters such as Lolo Palanca and Cuesco Cabrera.

 In 1977, according to a publication in the newspaper El Mercurio of that year, Legrand would have been part of the so-called "77 young people from Chacarillas", attending a ceremony held in that town.
 The act was an explicit personal tribute to Augusto Pinochet Ugarte, Legrand, however, has denied having attended such a ceremony.

 In the 1980s, his strong suit was the café concerts, six in all.
 Three of his café concerts took them to the phonogram: With the T-shirt on, Don't vote for me and The Decade of a Coco.
 To them is added the volume A cantar con Coco Legrand.

-On February 11, 1980, the last night of that year's Viña del Mar International Song Festival, the artist's presentation was abruptly cut by TVN to make way for Neil Sedaka's performance in time to meet international broadcasting commitments.
+On 11 February 1980, the last night of that year's Viña del Mar International Song Festival, the artist's presentation was abruptly cut by TVN to make way for Neil Sedaka's performance in time to meet international broadcasting commitments.
 While the public demanded the comedian's return to the stage, Coco Legrand was held back, amid the struggles, the producers of the station and the journalists who were trying to interview him.
 That night, Coco Legrand vowed never to step on the stage of the Viña del Mar Festival again.